 On March 9, 2017, WeR1Voice produced this concert that helped Carver win 8th place in Fairfield County's Giving Day.
 Among the many performances that were streamed live on Facebook were Carver alumnae Gabby Pierre-Louis singing "All I Can Do is Cry" and Gabby and and Carver alumnae Bianca Ramirez singing "Treat Me Like Somebody."
 This front page story in The Hour described all that went into producing this event.

-Carver uses Science, Technology, Engineering, the Arts and Mathematics (STEAM) as access points for guiding student education, inquiry, dialogue, and critical thinking.
-Carver provides context for the importance of STEM knowledge in careers in the arts.
+Carver provides context for the importance of STEAM knowledge in careers in the arts.
 Here are just three ways music supports learning.
 A joint resolution was introduced in the United States House of Representatives expressing the sense that adding art and design into Federal programs that target the STEM fields encourages innovation and economic growth in the United States.
 Carver treats art as an applied subject just like math and science.

 Because of WeR1Voice, you will be seeing and hearing much more from Carver youth.
-In the weeks and months ahead they will collaborating with others to strengthen their talents, inspire awareness about issues important to them, and to build solidarity for their causes across and beyond Fairfield County and the social web.
+Carver is collaborating with others to strengthen student talents, inspire awareness about issues important to them, and to build solidarity for their causes across and beyond Fairfield County and the social web.